Olympic rings

 Sugars and sports performance

-The 2024 Olympics and Paralympics take place in Paris this summer.
-The games this year will see nearly 15,000 athletes competing for medals across 50 different sports.
-By the time the athletes reach the Olympic village, most of the training will have been done and the athletes will be focusing on their final preparations.
-This will include what and when to eat and drink, to be able to perform at their best.
+The 2024 Olympics and Paralympics took place in Paris this summer.
+The games this year saw nearly 15,000 athletes competing for medals across 50 different sports.
+On arrival in Paris, the athletes’ focus was on their final preparations.
+This included what and when to eat and drink, to be able to perform at their best.
 In this article, Registered Nutritionist Dr Anna Wittekind considers whether, and to what extent, sugars might feature in these final preparations.

 How and why do carbohydrates, including sugars, fuel sports performance?